Male Sexual Organs

 HEALING PHASE: With the conflict resolution (CL), the teratoma stops growing only slowly since embryonic tissue develops in spurts (“fetal growth spurt”).
 During the healing phase, fungi or mycobacteria such as TB bacteria may decompose the teratoma, provided they are available.
 The swelling filled with pus presents as a testicular abscess.
 The healing process is accompanied by night sweats.
 If the teratoma remains, the growth encapsulates.
 Remarkably, an encapsulated teratoma, termed a dermoid cyst, might contain structures such as hair, teeth, or bones.
 Teratoma or dermoids are also found in the spinal area, that is, in close vicinity to where the testicles originate during the fetal development.

 “The discovery of the New Medicine began with the death of my son Dirk.
-On August 18, 1978, Dirk was shot near the Adriatic Island of Cavallo by the Italian Crown prince Emanuel of Savoy.
+On August 18, 1978, Dirk was shot near the Mediterrean island of Cavallo/Corsica by the Italian Crown Prince Vittorio Emanuele of Savoy.
 Three and a half months later, on December 7, 1978, Dirk succumbed to his injuries and died in my arms at the University Clinic in Heidelberg…

 … now I am aware that on that day, I had suffered a profound loss conflict with the development of a testicular cancer.
 The biopsy revealed a testicular teratoma.
 At the time I underwent surgery.
 Today, with the understanding of the Iron Rule of Cancer, I would certainly never do so…” (Ryke Geerd Hamer).